Numerical effects on the stripping of dark matter and stars in IllustrisTNG galaxy groups and clusters: Results

 \subsubsection{Star particle selection}

 We begin our analysis by selecting all of the haloes in the three TNG boxes that have masses in one of two mass ranges: $M_\rmn{host}=[10^{13},10^{14}]$~$\msun$ and $M_\rmn{host}=[10^{12},10^{12.5}]$~$\msun$ to compare to the stellar haloes of groups and $L_{*}$ mass galaxies, respectively.
 For the $L_{*}$ galaxies we select hosts from the TNG100 and TNG50 volumes, whereas for galaxy groups we select hosts in all three volumes.
-From these hosts we select all star particles that are formed ex-situ \citep{RodriguezGomez16}, in that they formed in another galaxy that was later accreted into the host halo~\footnote{We do not differentiate between ex-situ stars that contribute to a bulge component versus a stellar halo/intra-cluster light component: all accreted stars are included in our analysis.}.
+From these hosts we select all star particles that are formed ex-situ \citep{RodriguezGomez16}, in that they formed in another galaxy that was later accreted into the host halo~\footnote{We do not differentiate between ex-situ stars that contribute to a bulge component versus a stellar halo/intra-cluster light component.
+All accreted stars are included in our initial analysis, and our later analysis of stripping radius will implicitly remove the ex-situ bulge component.}.
 We subsequently identify the galaxy in which each ex-situ star formed, which we term the `progenitor' galaxy.

 Each such progenitor galaxy contributes a given amount of stellar mass to the host as identified by {\sc subfind}, and we refer to this mass total as the `stripped stellar mass', $M_\rmn{*-Strip}$.
 In addition, we use merger trees to identify the peak stellar mass that the progenitor galaxy exhibits over its lifetime: we label this mass $M_\rmn{*-Peak}$.
 Therefore, if a progenitor galaxy is stripped out of existence by the host and all of its stars are located within the host, $M_\rmn{*-Strip}=M_\rmn{*-Peak}$.
 Note that the maximum stellar mass can be reached {\it after} infall due to (continued) star formation \citep[e.g.][]{Engler21b}, and that unlike $M_\rmn{*-Infall}$ these definitions use all star particles found to be bound to their halo and not just particles within 30~kpc of the galaxy centre.